codsen/codsen/packages/email-all-chars-within-ascii/readme.md

 ## Contributing

-Hi!
-99% of people in the society are passive - consumers.
-They wait for others to take action, they prefer to blend in.
-The remaining 1% are proactive citizens who will _do_ something rather than _wait_.
-If you are one of that 1%, you're in luck because I am the same and _together_ we can make something happen.

-* If you **want a new feature** in this package or you would like to change some of its functionality, raise an [issue on this repo](https://github.com/codsen/email-all-chars-within-ascii/issues).
-Also, you can [email me](mailto:roy@codsen.com).
-Just let it out.
+* If you **want a new feature** in this package or you would like us to change some of its functionality, raise an [issue on this repo](https://github.com/codsen/email-all-chars-within-ascii/issues).

-* If you tried to use this library but it misbehaves, or **you need an advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://github.com/codsen/email-all-chars-within-ascii/issues).
-Alternatively, you can [email me](mailto:roy@codsen.com).
+* If you tried to use this library but it misbehaves, or **you need advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://github.com/codsen/email-all-chars-within-ascii/issues).

-* If you don't like the code in here and would like to **give advice** about how something could be done better, please do.
-Same drill - [GitHub issues](https://github.com/codsen/email-all-chars-within-ascii/issues) or [email](mailto:roy@codsen.com), your choice.

 * If you would like to **add or change some features**, just fork it, hack away, and file a pull request.
-I'll do my best to merge it quickly.
-Code style is `airbnb-base`, only without semicolons.
-If you use a good code editor, it will pick up the established ESLint setup.
+We'll do our best to merge it quickly. _Prettier_ is enabled, so you don't need to worry about the code style.

 **[⬆ &nbsp;back to top](#)**